mologna/field-redactor/README.md

   data: [
     {
       name: "email",
-      type: "String",
+      type: "Secure",
+      shallowValue: "REDACTED",
+      deepValue: "REDACTED",
+      shallow: "REDACTED",
+      deep: "REDACTED",
-      id: "REDACTED",
+      full: "REDACTED",
-      value: "REDACTED"
+      pass: "hello",
+      ignore: "hello"
     },
     {
-      name: "message",
-      type: "String",
-      id: "REDACTED",
-      value: "Hello, World!"
-    },
-    {
       name: "email",
-      type: "Object",
+      type: "Secure",
-      id: "REDACTED",
-      value: {
+      shallowValue: {
-        foo: "bar",
+        hello: "world",
         email: "REDACTED"
+      },
+      deepValue: {
+        hello: "REDACTED",
+        email: "REDACTED"
+      },
+      shallow: {
+        hello: "world",
+        email: "REDACTED"
+      },
+      deep: {
+        hello: "REDACTED",
+        email: "REDACTED"
+      },
+      full: "REDACTED",
+      pass: {
+        hello: "world",
+        email: "REDACTED"
+      },
+      ignore: {
+        hello: "world",
+        email: "foobar"
       }
     }
   ]
 };
 ```
 * Both objects in the data array matched the custom object and were redacted accordingly
-* `name` and `type` field were never redacted as the custom object specified `false`
+* `name` and `type` field were never redacted because `CustomObjectMatchType` was `Ignore`
+* `shallowValue` had key specifier `name`, the value of which was `email` which matched shallowKey `/email/`
+  * Value was redacted when primitive and according to `shallowKeys` rules when an object
+* `deepValue` had key specifier `type`, the value of which was `Secure` which matched deepKey `/secure/i`
+  * Value was redacted when primitive and according to `deepKeys` rules when an object
-* `id` field was always redacted as the custom object specified `true`
+* `shallow` field was redacted when primitive and assessed normally when object because `CustomObjectMatchType` was `Shallow`
-* `value` field was conditionally redacted based on the value for field `"name"` as specified by the custom object
+* `deep` field was redacted when primitive and fully redacted because `CustomObjectMatchType` was `Deep`
-  * It was redacted in the first object because the `"name"` value was `"email"`, which was a secret.
+* `full` field was always stringified and redacted regardless of type because `CustomObjectMatchType` was `Full`
-  * It was *not* redacted in the second object because the `"name"` value was `"message"` which was not a secret.
+* `pass` field was not redacted when primitive but assessed normally when object because `CustomObjectMatchType` was `Pass`
-  * It was redacted in the third object according to normal object redaction rules as the value was an object.
+* `ignore` field was completely ignored regardless of type

+As one can see, combining a list of secret keys, deep secret keys, and custom objects with sibling checks yields a quite powerful and customizable tool capable of conditionally redacting a broad variety of JSON inputs correctly according to a single configuration.

 ## ignoreBooleans Configuration
 * type: `boolean`
 * default: `false`
-* effect: If set to true `boolean` values will not be redacted
+* effect: If set to true `boolean` values will never be redacted

 ### Example
 ```